-Attendance, conduct, active participation in class and the use of ASL in class will be assessed.
-Students are encouraged to take notes on their homework and come to class prepared.
+Attendance, active participation in class, conduct, and the use of ASL in class will be assessed.
+Students are encouraged to take notes for their homework and come to class prepared.
+Disrespectful attitude including not practicing a no-voice policy (zero tolerance) will impact your participation mark.
 See more notes in "Attendance, Absences, and Missed Grade Components" below.